compulim/iter-fest/README.md

 ### Converting an iterator to iterable

-`iteratorToIterable` converts a pure iterator into `IterableIterator` and enable for-loop iteration.
+`iteratorToIterable` converts a pure iterator to `IterableIterator` and enable for-loop iteration.

 ```ts
 const iterate = (): Iterator<number> => {